 I am a 4th year Robotics Ph.D Student at the Institute of Robotics and Intelligent Machines (IRIM) at Georgia-Tech.
 I am working with Dr. Charles C. Kemp at the Healthcare Robotics Lab.
-My primary research interests are in the fields of Haptic Perception, Machine Learning and Controls.
+My primary research interests are in the fields of Haptic Perception, Tactile Sensing, Machine Learning and Controls.
 As a part of my work, I also actively collaborate with Dr. James M. Rehg and Dr. Lena H. Ting.

 During my Ph.D, I have also done multiple internships with Disney Research, Los Angeles where I worked with Dr. Günter Niemeyer on developing bio-inspired control strategies for effective human-robot interaction.